emincin/kedi/README.md

 `git shortlog -s -n` shows the total number of commits per author, sorted by number of commits.

+`git ls-files --eol` shows the EOL of tracked files in both the index and the working directory.

 ## License

 Licensed under the MIT License.
 See the LICENSE file for details.